top of page

 What if I'm a solo artist?

-Instead you'll only be graded on Composition, and Control of Medium.
+Instead you'll only be graded on Concept Sketch, and Control of Medium.
 Each category is worth 10 points.

 What if I'm a solo writer?

-Instead you'll only be graded on Control of Medium, and Story Pitch.
-By control of medium here we mean grammar, spelling and overall wordcraft.
+Instead you'll only be graded on Story Pitch, and Control of Medium.
+By control of medium here we mean grammar, spelling and overall word craft.
 Each category is worth 10 points.

 That's a long way off.
 Why is there so much lead time?